jdmar3/inls718/schedule.md

 ### <span id="session2"></span>\#2: Trends in human information interaction research

+In class: sign-up for day to present [Evidence Summary](/assignments/#evidencesummary)

 These two brief articles were written as part of the 10th anniversary celebration (in 2009) of the Special Interest Group on Information Needs, Seeking, and Use of the American Society for Information Science & Technology.
 Together, they provide a brief historical overview of the general directions taken in information behavior research.